ttungl/SDC-term1-Vehicle-Detection-and-Tracking/writeup.md

 <img width="290" src="https://github.com/ttungl/SDC-term1-Vehicle-Detection-and-Tracking/blob/master/output_images/slide_window1.png">  <img width="290" src="https://github.com/ttungl/SDC-term1-Vehicle-Detection-and-Tracking/blob/master/output_images/slide_window2.png"> <img width="290" src="https://github.com/ttungl/SDC-term1-Vehicle-Detection-and-Tracking/blob/master/output_images/slide_window4.png">

 Thereby, the combined results of different configurations in various window sizes is as below.
 The rectangles are returned from `find_cars()` method.
 It indicates that there are some overlaps on the detected cars and falsely positive one.
+Note that, I have also tried to adjust the `scale` less than `1.0` but it didn't work.

 <img width="650" src="https://github.com/ttungl/SDC-term1-Vehicle-Detection-and-Tracking/blob/master/output_images/detected_rectangles.png">